statycc/tyni/readme.md

 ### Developer commands

-The analyzer expects high-level input language inputs, i.e., a .java file.
+The analyzer expects input in high-level input language, i.e., a .java file.
-It is not necessary to compile the java programs
+It is not necessary to compile the java programs.
-(but bytecodes may be interesting, so there are commands for it below).
+(But bytecode may be interesting, so there are commands to obtain it below.)

 It is also not necessary to rebuild the parser; it is already built.
 But it is easy to rebuild if necessary.